SJSU-CADRE-CLASSES/SJSU_ART_104_S18/teams/Kevin- What-s Our Team Name/We will eat good tomorrow again.md

- cloudI’m Awake,
+I’m Awake,
 I keep my eyes closed.
 Someone is holding my left arm,
 I’m awake.
 I don’t want to open my eyes.
-I look to my left, I see my wife holding my son and my son holding my arms.
+I look to my left, I see my wife holding my son and my son holding my arm.
 The sun is rising, I can see it through the holes on my walls/ Last night we ate rice with some herbs, we’ve been saving for a special occasion and some bread, We ate good last night.